2 Kings 5 – Naaman the Leper

 i.
 Before, Naaman expected the prophet to come to him.
 Now he returned to the man of God and stood before him.

 ii.
 “It is often the case that those who have least to value themselves on are proud and haughty; whereas the most excellent of the earth are the most humble, knowing that they have nothing but what they have received.
-Naaman, the leper, was more proud and dictatorial that he was when cleansed of his leprosy.”
+Naaman, the leper, was more proud and dictatorial than he was when cleansed of his leprosy.”
 (Clarke)

 b.
 Now I know that there is no God in all the earth, except in Israel: It wasn’t just the healing that persuaded Naaman of this.
 It was the healing connected with the word of the prophet.
 Together, this was convincing evidence to Naaman that the God Elisha represented was the true God in all the earth.

 c.
 Please take a gift from your servant: We can say that Naaman only meant well by this gesture.
-He felt it was appropriate to support the ministry of this man of God whom the Lord had used so greatly to bring healing.
+He felt it was appropriate to support the ministry of this man of God whom the LORD had used so greatly to bring healing.
 However, Elisha steadfastly insisted that he would receive nothing from Naaman.

 5. (17-19) Naaman’s new faith.

-So Naaman said, “Then, if not, please let your servant be given two mule-loads of earth; for your servant will no longer offer either burnt offering or sacrifice to other gods, but to the Lord.
-Yet in this thing may the Lord pardon your servant: when my master goes into the temple of Rimmon to worship there, and he leans on my hand, and I bow down in the temple of Rimmon; when I bow down in the temple of Rimmon, may the Lord please pardon your servant in this thing.”
+So Naaman said, “Then, if not, please let your servant be given two mule-loads of earth; for your servant will no longer offer either burnt offering or sacrifice to other gods, but to the LORD.
+Yet in this thing may the LORD pardon your servant: when my master goes into the temple of Rimmon to worship there, and he leans on my hand, and I bow down in the temple of Rimmon—when I bow down in the temple of Rimmon, may the LORD please pardon your servant in this thing.”
 Then he said to him, “Go in peace.”
 So he departed from him a short distance.

 a.
 Let your servant be given two mule-loads of earth: Like many new believers, Naaman was superstitious in his faith.
-He held the common opinion of the ancient world, that particular deities had power over particular places.
+He held the common opinion of the ancient world that particular deities had power over particular places.
 He thought that if he took a piece of Israel back with him to Syria, he could better worship the God of Israel.

 i.
 “The transporting of holy soil was a widespread custom.
 Naaman’s faith was yet untaught; and with his personal need to follow publicly the state cults, Elisha may have felt that available Israelite soil may have afforded Naaman with some tangible reminder of his cleansing and new relationship to God.”
 (Patterson and Austel)

 b.
-When I bow down in the temple of Rimmon, may the Lord please pardon your servant in this thing: As an official in the government of Syria, Naaman was expected to participate in the worship of the Syrian gods.
+When I bow down in the temple of Rimmon, may the LORD please pardon your servant in this thing: As an official in the government of Syria, Naaman was expected to participate in the worship of the Syrian gods.
 He asked Elisha for allowance to direct his heart to Yahweh even when he was in the temple of Rimmon.

 i.
 “The Hebrew ‘lean on the hand’ does not imply physical support but that he was the king’s ‘right hand man’ (cf. 2 Kings 7:2, 17).”
 (Wiseman)

 c.
 Go in peace: By generally approving but not saying specifically “yes” or “no,” it seems that Elisha left the matter up to Naaman and God.
-Perhaps he trusted that the Lord would personally convict Naaman of this and give him the integrity and strength to avoid idolatry.
+Perhaps he trusted that the LORD would personally convict Naaman of this and give him the integrity and strength to avoid idolatry.

 i.
 Some commentators (Clarke and Trapp among them) believe that Naaman asked forgiveness for his previous idolatry in the temple of Rimmon, instead of asking permission for future occasions.
-Apparently, the Hebrew will allow for this translation, though it is not the most natural way to understand the text.
+Apparently, the Hebrew will allow for this translation, although it is not the most natural way to understand the text.

 ii.
 Nevertheless, we can certainly agree with Trapp’s application: “Let none by Naaman’s example plead an upright soul in a prostrate body.”